-Over the next 20 years, the sun cycles and highly correlated ocean and natural climate cycles will be going through a rare synchronized 200-year Grande Solar Cycle Minimum phase.
-The expansion of weather volatility, Ag price volatility and Ag production volatility are going to be beyond orders of magnitude beyond recent historical precedent.
+The expansion of weather volatility, Ag price volatility, and Ag production volatility is going to be orders of magnitude beyond recent historical precedent.

-This increased demand required to re-stock the world’s food reserve system will require higher Ag prices to encourage production at a time of challenging volatile weather patterns.
-Food security, accessibility, reliability and quality are about to take precedent over the prices paid.
+The increased demand required to re-stock the world’s food reserve system will require higher Ag prices to encourage production at a time of challenging volatile weather patterns and systemic shortages of inputs like fertilizer.
+Food security, accessibility, reliability, and quality are about to take precedence over the prices paid.

-In this presentation, Hackett explains various short, intermediate and longer-term cycles, why they happen, the historical data on production and price impacts.
-Emphasis will be placed on how growers and producers can navigate this dramatic change in our weather patterns to alter their growing, cash selling and hedging activities.
+In this presentation, Hackett explains these various short, intermediate, and longer-term cycles mentioned above, why they happen along with the historical data on production and price impacts.
+Emphasis will be placed on how growers and producers can navigate this dramatic change in our weather patterns to alter